All Episodes (465)

 Why the World Is Converging, Diverging, and Quietly Redefining Accountability

 Corporate governance has never been more global, yet the practices that shape it remain deeply rooted in history, culture, and institutional design.
-Across the world, jurisdictions continue to balance the demands of international investors with the s
+Across the world, jurisdictions continue to balance the demands of international investors with the structures that reflect their unique political and

 Ep.
 447